 Hoek’s Buddhist Daily stubbornly kept to calling Mattioli ‘Lama Chöpel.’
 Hoek also asked himself ‘whether the Lama committed the alleged facts as a Buddhist teacher,’ because he recalled—erroneously—that Mattioli had been deprived of his teaching authority ‘in 1981 or thereabouts.’
 He concluded: ‘It is unclear.’

 Hoek failed to acknowledge, though, that the Tibetan word “Lama” means guru or teacher.
-He also failed to realize that Mattioli actually gave Buddhist “teachings”—according to De Reeper, Mattioli read from books of the Dalai Lama and a binder of the NKT—and “ordained” Tibetan Buddhist monks and nuns.
+He also failed to realize that Mattioli actually gave Buddhist “teachings”—according to De Reeper, Mattioli read from books of the Dalai Lama and a binder of the NKT—and that he “ordained” Tibetan Buddhist monks and nuns.

 Above all, Hoek failed to give full disclosure: he withheld that he had followed Mattioli’s self-launch as ‘Lama Kelsang Chöpel’ up close.
 First as the follower of the same NKT teacher.
 Then as a journalist who offered Mattioli free publicity in the daily BN/De Stem.
 Lastly, as a contributing editor of the Buddhist Quarterly, which refused to investigate the matter after a series of urgent requests by Mattioli’s followers.

 Hoek said he believed that only ‘the public prosecutor’ could establish the facts about ‘Lama Chöpel’—’if and when the victims report a criminal offense, which they don’t do.’

-The work of investigative journalists and fact-finding committees on sexual abuse cases within the Roman Catholic church, for instance, apparently had not persuaded Hoek that other evidence of abuse than judgments of the court does exist.
+The work of investigative journalists and fact-finding committees on sexual abuse cases within the Roman Catholic church, for instance, did not persuade Hoek that other evidence of abuse than judgments of the court does exist.

 Postscript: This article has been updated, to reflect Gerhard Mattioli’s most recent publications, the involvement of the Buddhist Union of the Netherlands and the content of Dick Verstegen’s column about his visit to Middelburg.